Healthy BMI Range: BMI Chart for Men and Women

 Older adults and sarcopenia

 As people age, they lose muscle mass while weight may remain stable.
-A 70-year-old with a "healthy" BMI of 23 may have significantly elevated body fat due to muscle loss.
-BMI does not detect this shift — body fat percentage measurement is more informative for older adults.
+A 70-year-old with a healthy BMI of 23 may have significantly elevated body fat due to muscle loss — a condition called sarcopenic obesity.
+BMI cannot detect this shift; body fat percentage or grip strength measurements are more informative for older adults.

 Ethnic differences